-Amin Kamaluddin went on to discuss how his role as a strategy and growth consultant can help to increase your business value.
+Amin Kamaluddin discussed how his role as a strategy and growth consultant can help to increase your business value.
 To achieve maximum value, Amin discussed utilising a ‘value grid driver’.
 A tool which Amin uses to determine the attractiveness of a business, analysing the business’s EBITDA strength, management information, sector attractiveness, how diverse the product range is plus much more.
 By utilising this detail, recommendations can be given to determine what changes could be made to ensure the business achieves maximum value (if, and when, the owner decides to sell).

 PM+M’s tax director, Roger Phillips, then took to the floor to discuss all things taxation in relation to a business sale.
 Roger focussed on a number of tax issues to consider when deciding to exit a business, including business asset disposal relief (BADR).
 Roger highlighted a key message in relation to the former Entrepreneurs’ Relief – in order to benefit, conditions must be met throughout the two-year period leading up to a sale.
 Therefore, if you are thinking about selling your business, it may be time to start moving shares around the family sooner rather than later.

 Roger also discussed incentivising key management through the ‘Enterprise Management Incentive’ (EMI) scheme and the importance of pre-sale planning, especially if you are currently taking cash out of the business as an income.
 Lastly, Roger also drew attention to the option of selling to an Employee Ownership Trust – something which is gaining a lot of interest at the moment as this type of sale can be made without attracting any charge to capital gains tax (as long as certain conditions are met).